Beyond the Classroom

 We believe active participation leads to a greater sense of personal fulfilment.
 A richly satisfying school experience depends not only on academic endeavour and achievement but also on an involvement in a varied and stimulating co-curricular program offered at all levels.
 All Carmel School students are exposed to an enriching spectrum of co-curricular events and activities throughout their schooling.

 Primary School students have access to a range of clubs that run after school and during breaks, and these cover interests as diverse as chess, robotics, choir, gardening, yoga, craft, dancing, gymnastics, theatre, art and jump jam.
-A copy of the timetable can be found here.

 Primary School students can also get involved in performances and participate in competitions that include other independent schools and the specialist art and music teachers in the High School also run classes and programs for our Primary School students.